How to Get a Schools, Hospitals & Laboratories Furniture Trading License in Dubai

 Dubai South's proximity to Al Maktoum International Airport further strengthens the case for basing this trade here, enabling efficient regional re-export to the GCC, Africa, and South Asia and making it a natural logistics hub for institutional furniture distribution.

 Activity Code 4773.93 permits trading in furniture specifically designed for schools, hospitals, and laboratories.
 This includes classroom seating and desking, medical-grade beds and trolleys, surgical and clinical support furniture, and laboratory workstations with chemical-resistant surfaces and integrated storage.
-The licence sits within the Trading category and is issued as a standard Trading Licence by Dubai South Business Hub Free Zone.
+The license sits within the Trading category and is issued as a standard Trading License by Dubai South Business Hub Free Zone.

-This licence is particularly well suited to the following business profiles:
+This license is particularly well suited to the following business profiles:

 Furniture importers sourcing institutional-grade products from manufacturers in Europe, Asia, or North America for distribution across the UAE and the wider region